-There are three existing tent sites and one lean-to on a relatively small HPWF land parcel at Crown Point Bay, on Eagle Lake., along with several longstanding nonconforming elements and enforcement issues.
-The existing lean-to is appropriately located, more than 100 feet from Eagle Lake, and screened from view.
+There are three existing tent sites and one lean-to on a relatively small HPWF land parcel at Crown Point Bay on Eagle Lake.
+The existing lean-to is appropriately located more than 100 feet from Eagle Lake and screened from view.
 There is more camping demand on Eagle Lake than the one lean-to allows for, so the Department plans to accommodate such use, while moving towards APSLMP conformance.
-Eagle Lake is largely privately owned.
-Eagle Lake is largely privately-owned, and another Another small HPWF parcel on the lake contains very steep shoreline terrain that precludes the possibility of a tent site.
+Eagle Lake is largely privately-owned, and another small HPWF parcel on the lake contains very steep shoreline terrain that precludes the possibility of a tent site.
 The Crown Point Bay area, like the rest of the HPWF, is Forest Preserve land, and must be managed as such.
-The Department recognizes that this location has been enjoyed for many decades, and does not seek to end public use and recreation.
+The Department recognizes that this location has been enjoyed for many decades and does not seek to end public use and recreation.
 However, the grass mowing and motorized trespass from private land must be prohibited.
-These activites are not allowed elsewhere on the Forest Preserve.
 The existing lean-to will remain and be maintained in place.
 Two existing tent sites will be closed and reclaimed.
-One tent site will remain and be located out of sight and sound from the lean-to, and screened from the lake.
-The Crown Point

-Bay area may be revisited again in the future, and additional management actions taken if necessary.
+One tent site will remain and be located out of sight and sound from the lean-to and screened from the lake.
+The Crown Point Bay area may be revisited again in the future, and additional management actions taken if necessary.